Colleen’s Top 10 Tips for Effective Interviews

 – Convey interest and engagement: sit up straight and lean slightly forward in the chair.

-– Breathe, consider, and then answer with your story.
+– Breathe, consider, and then answer with your stories.

 - Be yourself and sensitive to their work culture:

-– For example in the Netherlands greet interviewers with eye contact, a hello, your name, a smile, and a firm handshake.
+– In NL greet interviewers with eye contact, a hello, your name, a smile, and a firm handshake.

 - Answer the questions: